aerdman1/henryhowler/docs/Fred Henry's Branch/kc/kc-1/janet-is-climbing-in-india-sept-2008.md

 From KC on 09-28-08 Below are emails from Janet who is in India for month – she is sponsored by Mountain Hardware and is being videoed and photographed while rock climbing.

-**<Anchor label="Also Read> Excerpt of Blog from Pat Goodman" target="_blank" href="https://henry-howler.readme.io/docs/manikaran-spires-an-adventure-in-the-indian-himalaya-friday-october-03-2008-by-pat-goodman#/">Also Read> Excerpt of Blog from Pat Goodman</Anchor>**, one of Janet’s climbing companions KC
+**<Anchor label="Also Read> Excerpt of Blog from Pat Goodman" target="_blank" href="https://henry-howler.readme.io/docs/manikaran-spires-an-adventure-in-the-indian-himalaya-friday-october-03-2008-by-pat-goodman#/">Also Read> Excerpt of Blog from Pat Goodman</Anchor>**, And see more photos from one of Janet’s climbing companions.
+KC

 This is already quite a story and they haven’t even arrived at the climbing location yet!
 Janet is on yet another awesome adventure.
 Linda